OpenTreeOfLife/shared-api-tests/README.md

 shared-api-tests
 ================

 This repository contains a set of .json files that specify conditions for unit tests on the OT API.
-The specifications are intended to be used across languages, at present wrappers in R, Python,and Ruby are using them.
+The specifications are intended to be used across languages, at present wrappers in [R][2], [Python][1],and [Ruby][3] are using them.

 usage
 =====

+See the individual packages for implemenation.

-If you want curl the raw files directly you can use the raw.gihubusercontent.com link like:
+If you want curl the raw files directly you can use the raw.gihubusercontent.com link to the individual files like so:

 ```
   https://raw.githubusercontent.com/OpenTreeOfLife/shared-api-tests/master/graph_of_life.json